pyvypr/VyPRServer/path_rec_experiments/README.md

 # Path Reconstruction Experiments for VyPR2

 In this directory can be found scripts used for path reconstruction experiments.
+They should be used in the root of the verdict server (most, if not all, will depend on VyPR, so will require a local release of VyPR).

 These scripts are not really in any official release of VyPR, so they're not wrapped up yet in nice and easy-to-follow tutorials.
 That's something for the future.